Norm Benning

 Norm Benning Jr. (born January 16, 1952) is an American professional stock car racing driver and team owner as well as a commercial pilot.
 He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 6 Chevrolet Silverado RST for his own team, Norm Benning Racing.
-He has competed in the series since 2002, primarily driving for his team, Norm Benning Racing.
+He has competed in the series since 2002, primarily driving for his team.

 Benning has often been referred to as Stormin' Norman after his performance in the 2013 Mudsummer Classic, the Truck Series' first race on dirt.
 He previously competed in the NASCAR Busch Series and Winston Cup Series.
-Benning is the oldest driver to ever finish on the lead lap in NASCAR's top 3 series.
+Benning is the oldest driver to ever finish on the lead lap in NASCAR's top three series.

 Early career

 Born in Level Green, Pennsylvania, Benning began by racing as a fifteen-year-old at Heidelberg Raceway even though he was supposed to be at least eighteen years old.
 He also has raced in dirt late models and asphalt modifieds.